EeBe22/amer-rev-hist-references/docs/references-list-unformatted.md

 Page 1 - Index to Selected Final Payment Vouchers, 1818-1864

 Timothy Mix 1824 obit-(newspapers_com)
+(there are multiple versions of the notice, as printed in at least 4 different newspapers)

 U.S., Revolutionary War Rolls, 1775-1783 - Ancestry_com-(Lt Timothy Mix)-1775 first record-(details of record)